Tuesday, July 31, 2012

 Classic Monday: The Picture of Dorian Gray by Oscar Wilde

-Dorian is a good-natured young man until he falls in with the cunning and quick-tongued Lord Henry, who unveils to Dorian the power of his own exceptional beauty.
+1890248 pages Dorian is a good-natured young man until he falls in with the cunning and quick-tongued Lord Henry, who unveils to Dorian the power of his own exceptional beauty.
 As he gradually sinks deeper into a glamorous and decadent world of selfish luxury, he seems to remain physically unchanged in spite of age and the stresses of his corrupt lifestyle.
 But in his attic, hidden behind a curtain, his portrait tells a different story.
+What...

 Sunday, July 8, 2012